 # Capture user feedback on LLM responses

-> Implement structured user feedback to improve your LLM chatbot.
+> Implement structured user feedback to improve an LLM chatbot.
 Capture ratings, log defects, and create a continuous learning loop for better AI responses.

-This cookbook covers how to implement structured feedback logging to continuously improve your FAQ chatbot's accuracy, relevance, and user experience.
-You will:
+This cookbook covers how to implement structured feedback logging to continuously improve an FAQ chatbot's accuracy, relevance, and user experience:

-By integrating feedback logging, you create a chatbot that learns from user input and evolves over time.
+Integrating feedback logging creates a chatbot that learns from user input and evolves over time.

 #### Step 1: Install Dependencies

-Start by installing the required packages to use the Orq SDK and manage your knowledge base:
+Start by installing the required packages to use the **Orq.ai** SDK:

 pip install orq-ai-sdk